 Adim7 - X X 7 8 7 8

-The chords of C#/Db, D#/Eb, F#/Gb, G#/Ab and A#/Bb are neglected, but you can easily find the right chord shapes for these.
+The chords including C#/Db, D#/Eb, F#/Gb, G#/Ab and A#/Bb are neglected, but you can easily find the right chord shapes for these.
 See fretboard for more information.

 None for the moment in this category

-Concerning the open dim chord, in some cases is an alternative bass note used for making the chords easier to play.
-The diagram that shows Cdim is more correctly written as Cdim/A. The diagram that shows Ddim includes a C note, which is not fully correct, but is a practical solution in this case.
-The same is the case with the diagram that shows Edim since it includes a Db note, but once again it serves as a practical solution.
+Concerning the "non-movable" open and closed dim chords, in some cases an alternative bass note is used for making the chords easier to play.
+The diagram that shows Cdim is more correctly written as Cdim/Eb.
+The diagram that shows Edim includes a Db note, which is not fully correct, but is a practical solution in this case.

 More dim chords in open positions.

 The typical function of a dim chord in sequences is as a passing chord.
-In other words you don't stay long on the dim chord.
+In other words, you often don't stay long on a dim chord.

 Back to chord types